 - Provide content appropriate for pre-school through 12th grade students, higher education audiences, researchers, and adult learners.

-- Provide specialized coverage of education, health, business, current events, Spanish-language materials, and job and career resources.
+- Provide specialized coverage of education, consumer health, clinical medicine, business, current events, material in languages other than English (including Spanish), and job and career resources.

 - Provide online reference resources.

 Minitex upholds the freedom to read as expressed in the Library Bill of Rights, the Freedom to Read Statement, and the Freedom to View Statement adopted by the American Library Association.
 While anyone is free to select or reject materials for themselves or their own minor children, the freedom of others to read or inquire is not restricted.
 Parents and guardians have the responsibility to guide and direct the reading, listening, and viewing choices of their own minor children.